SysKitTeam/docs-point/governance-and-automation/lifecycle-management/enable-lifecycle-management.md

 Now that everything is defined, the Lifecycle Management will start automatically.

-To learn all about Lifecycle Management in SysKit Point, visit the [following article](lifecycle-management.md).

 For information on SysKit Point Collaborators completing Lifecycle Management tasks, take a look at the [Perform Lifecycle Management Tasks article](../../point-collaborators/lifecycle-management.md).